 The bottom line

 Eargo hearing aids are worth it for one specific buyer: someone with perceived mild-to-moderate loss whose top priority is being invisible and going prescription-free, and who can absorb a premium price.
-The Eargo 7 is the model to buy, with the Eargo 6 as the value pick and the Eargo SE as the budget entry.
+The Eargo 8 is the model to buy, with the Eargo SE as the value in-canal pick and the earbud-style Eargo Link as the budget entry.
 But if cost is what’s stopping you, the Sony CRE-C10 delivers most of the same disappearing act for around $999 — so price the alternatives before you commit.
 Start with our best invisible hearing aids and best cheap hearing aids guides, or browse Eargo hearing aids on Amazon.